mriscoc/ATTabs/wiki/options.md

 OptShowArrowsNear: boolean
 ======

 Show left/right scroll arrows near to each other.
-Usually they are shown in the centers of buttons, not near.
+Usually they are shown in the center of buttons, not near.

 OptShowModifiedText: TATTabString
 ======

+Str, which is shown with tab caption, for modified tab.
+(Modified: bool field in the TATTabData).

 OptShowBorderActiveLow: boolean
 ======

+Allow to show horiz line, below active tab.
+Usually not needed.

 OptShowEntireColor: boolean
 ======

+Allow to colorize full tab rect, for colored tabs.
+(Color of tab: field in the TATTabData).

 OptShowNumberPrefix: TATTabString
 ======

+String with `%d`, which makes numbered prefix for all tabs.
+Eg, `'%d) '` makes prefix with number and bracket.
+If empty, no prefix.

 OptMouseMiddleClickClose: boolean
 ======

+Allow to close tabs by middle mouse click.

 OptMouseDoubleClickClose: boolean
 ======

+Allow to close tabs by double click.

 OptMouseDoubleClickPlus: boolean
 ======

+Allow to call OnTabPlusClick by double click on empty area.

 OptMouseDragEnabled: boolean
 ======

+Enable drag-drop of tabs.

 OptMouseDragOutEnabled: boolean
 ======

+Also enable drag-drop to/from another ATTabs control.